santiaago/idm/README.md

 # idm

-idm (stands for it doesn't matter) is a toy implementation of an APL interpreter.
+idm (it doesn't matter) is a toy implementation of an APL interpreter.

 I want to build a toy implementation on an APL-like interpreter.
 I got this idea after watching [this](https://www.youtube.com/watch?v=PXoG0WX0r_E) video from Rob Pike.